GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 href="https://github.com/GoogleChrome/sw-precache/blob/master/demo/app/js/service-worker-registration.js#L29">function
 at work here</a>.

-One example of this would be <a href="https://www.chromestatus.com/">
-www.chromestatus.com</a> which posts a note to the user when the app has been updated.
+One example of this would be [Chrome Platform Status](https://chromestatus.com) which posts a note to the user when the app has been updated.

 <figure style="display: inline-block; max-width: 45%;" class="w-figure">
   <img src="weather-app.png"